Tortricinae

 (NCBI-index: 1.857967)

-The ground color of the male Brown Oak Tortrix (Archips crataegana) is usually lighter in color than that of the female.
+The ground colour of the male Brown Oak Tortrix (Archips crataegana) is usually lighter than that of the female.
 Dark brown markings can be seen on the light grey-brown wing.
-From the base of the wing, a short bar runs obliquely from the dorsum to the center of the wing.
-On 2/3 a large stain can be seen that just does not extend to the costa.
+From the base of the wing, a short bar runs obliquely from the dorsum to the centre of the wing.
+On 2/3, a large stain can be seen that does not extend to the costa.
 Near the apex, a stain runs obliquely from the costa to the dorsum.
-All spots are lightly outlined and the apex is pointed.
-The flight period is from June to September in one generation and the wingspan is 19-22mm for the male and 23-28mm for the female.
+All spots are lightly outlined, and the apex is pointed.
+The flight period is from June to September in one generation, and the wingspan is 19-22 mm for the male and 23-28 mm for the female.
 The larvae roll in the leaves of the host plant.
-Host plant: Oak, Ash, Elm, and Sallow.
-English name: Brown Oak Tortrix.
-Frisian name: –
+Host plant: Oak, Ash, Elm, Sallow.
+Dutch name: Meidoornbladroller.
+Frisian name:

 Flying period: